MarkTension/portfolio_react_spruce/src/markdowns/about_me.md

 HELLO!
 Often I use the pseudonym MarkTension online.
 Tensen is the real name though.

 I was trained in (computational) neuroscience, but transitioned into ML/graphics.
-There remains a strong interest in bbiology and evolution, which manifests as ALife (artificial life) research in my spare time.
+There remains a strong interest in bbiology and evolution, which manifests as ALife (artificial life) research in my at the Artificial Life Institute.

 A significant part of my time is spent chasing [dynamic quality](https://en.wikipedia.org/wiki/Pirsig%27s_Metaphysics_of_Quality#Dynamic_quality) on the computer; building things.
 I believe in craftsmanship, and an attention to detail.
 In life I follow many seemingly unrelated topics, and somehow (hope to) find ways to tie them together.
 Serendipitous discovery is a kind of central theme.